WillRoche2587/HopHacks2025/README.md

 - **shadcn/ui** for the component library
 - **Tailwind CSS** for the styling framework
 - **Supabase** for the backend infrastructure
-- **Google Gemini** for AI capabilities
+- **Google Gemini** for advanced analytics
 - **OpenWeatherMap** for weather data

 ## 📞 Support

-For support, email support@charityai.com or join our Discord community.
+For support, email support@impactgauge.com or join our Discord community.

 ---